diegantobass/polearth/civicact/RCN_meeting/sampling_slides/RCN_meeting.md

 -

+- Spatial scale is <span class="highlight">_canton_</span> (from INSEE) : higher scale than the the _communes_

+- Temporal scale is <span class="highlight">2000 to 2007</span>, recent years and a long enough period to have sufficient cumulated data on the four types of cancer analysed

-Data include cause of death, age, sex, _commune_ where the person lived
+- Data include cause of death, age, sex, _commune_ where the person lived

 ===